andreaabellera/andreaabellera.github.io/README.md

 ---
 ## FAQ
 ### Why do we use Markdown but not HTML?
 Though both options are widely-used markup languages which can render text for the web, Markdown is preferred for documentation due to its cleaner style and syntax.
-Markdown, unlike HTML, does not require opening and closing tags and eliminates the risk of neglecting or mispelling a tag which causes a page to render erroneously.
+Etter calls Markdown the lightweight markup language with the "cleanest syntax", and includes it among the best three of its kind.
+Unlike HTML, Markdown does not require opening and closing tags and eliminates the risk of neglecting or mispelling a tag which causes a page to render erroneously.
 Markdown is easier to learn and more readable.
 Moreover, it allows the author to focus more on creating and modifying documentation content with minimal concern on page layout.

 ### Why is my resume not showing up?
 The following may be reasons why Github pages fails to show up or load correctly in your browser: